Community Living at Rome with Purpose

-Our desire at Rome with Purpose is to create an atmosphere that allows you to mature as a person, and to grow in faith and obedience to Christ.
-Just following rules and regulations will not develop your character or cause spiritual maturity though some rules are necessary to function in a community setting.
+Our desire at Rome with Purpose is to create an atmosphere conducive to community live which that allows you to mature as a person, and to grow in faith and obedience to Christ.
+Just following rules and regulations will not develop your character or cause spiritual maturity though some rules are necessary for community living.
 It is rather our desire to follow and obey Christ that will help us to grow, as well as to live peacefully in a supportive community.
 Our overriding principles are:

 - Do to others whatever you would like them to do to you.
 This is the essence of all that is taught in the law and the prophets.
 Matthew 7:12

 - “You must love the Lord your God with all your heart, all your soul, all your strength, and all your mind.”
 And, “Love your neighbor as yourself.”
 Luke 10:27